-Our classic panel of VCs is back at the SOSV Climate Tech Summit (Sept 26-27 / free & virtual / register now).
+Our classic panel of VCs is back at the SOSV Climate Tech Summit (Sept 26-27 / free & virtual).
 What are top investors thinking about their future investments?
 Climate tech founders need to know!

 A CTVC report indicates that climate tech funding is resilient but feeling 2023’s shaky macro conditions.
 Funding for climate tech fell 40% year over year in the first half of 2023 with late-stage and growth-stage investments seeing the biggest slump.
 Yet, deal count climbed 8% year over year, driven by early-stage funding.
 Notably, repeat climate tech investors joined fewer deals while generalist investors stepped up their participation.

 What do climate tech VCs make of these shifts?
 Where is the deal flow strong or weak?
 How are the conditions for follow-on funding, scaling, and deployment?
 How has the Inflation Reduction Act (IRA) changed things for their portfolio?

 For answers, we turned to three top VCs in climate tech.

 San Francisco-based Prelude Ventures has invested in early-stage climate tech startups since 2013 and counts multiple climate tech unicorns such as Form Energy and Pivot Bio in its portfolio Prelude recently participated in a $50M Series C for Persefoni, a carbon management and accounting platform, and a $25M round for Terabase, a construction automation platform for utility-scale solar.
 This year, Prelude also co-led a $20M Series A for Ebb Carbon, which accelerates the ocean’s natural ability to convert CO2 to bicarbonate.
 Managing Director and Co-Founder Gabriel Kra, known for his TED Talk on why to be optimistic about the climate, shared Prelude’s perspective on the panel.